MaartinBo/MaartinBo/README.md

-## Hi there 👋
-Currently I’m looking for a job right now :)

 ## About me
 My name is Marcin Borys - I'm Software Tester with over 4 years of commercial experience in IT.